The Ever-Changing Workplace

 The workplace is changing.
-Most of these changes are aimed at improving employee life and, in turn, their productivity.
-Here’s a look at the changes taking shape and how they are sure to affect more and more workers as more companies take note.
+Most of these changes aim to improve employee life and, in turn, their productivity.
+Here’s a look at the changes taking shape and how they will affect workers as more companies take note.

 Balance of Private and Public Working Spaces

 After a huge migration toward open-plan spaces in order to ditch the cubicle, many companies have found that this setup isn’t as desirable as they were led to believe.
 While open-plan designs allow for more collaboration, other downfalls include a lack of privacy and more distractions.